Making Piwik UI faster

 The latter mode has to be used when adding, removing and modifying JS/CSS files.
 Changes will not be taken into account if the development mode is not activated.
 This mode has been designed to ease the debugging process.
 In this mode, each file is included individually to find javascript or css bugs more easily.

-To activate the development mode, you can set disable_merged_assets=1 under the section [Debug] in your config/config.ini.php.
+To activate the development mode, you can set disable_merged_assets=1 under the section [Development] in your config/config.ini.php.

 You are now ready to add/remove/modify JS and CSS files.